 Though not all silent films have survived, some of Barbara’s most noteworthy film acting work has!
 Why not celebrate the day by watching one of Barbara’s wonderful films free online?

-The White Moth, directed by Maurice Tourneur and starring Barbara La Marr as Mona Reid (aka the White Moth), a famous dancer caught in a love tangle with Ben Lyon, Charles De Roche, and Conway Tearle, may now be viewed for free online here.
+The White Moth, directed by Maurice Tourneur and starring Barbara La Marr as Mona Reid (aka the White Moth), a famous dancer caught in a love tangle with Ben Lyon, Charles De Roche, and Conway Tearle, may now be viewed for free on YouTube.
 The photo below, from one of the film’s scenes, features Barbara in what was considered in 1924 to be a very provocative scenario in a film: a woman in a bathtub.
 Though she was completely covered, censors in some states cut the scene before allowing the film in theaters.
 Still, one critic raved that “Barbara is scintillating as she has never scintillated before” in the film.